Program Overview

 Siglufjördur.
 During the first half of the 20th century, Siglufjördur was the center of the herring fishing industry in not just Iceland, but the North Atlantic.

 Stroll through delightful Siglufjördur and step into its past at the Herring Era Museum — featuring five restored buildings, including a salt house, factory and former freezing plants.
-Stop for lunch at Siglo Hotel before continuing to the small village of Hauganes.
+Stop for lunch at Siglo Hótel before continuing to the small village of Hauganes.
 On the way back to Akureyri, you will be able to enjoy a soak in relaxing thermal baths along the coast of Eyiafjordur.

 Enjoy dinner at a local restaurant with the group this evening.

 Check out of the hotel after breakfast and enjoy a scenic excursion back to Reykjavík, traveling through Hraunfossar.
-Savor a hardy lunch at the family-run Hraunsnef farmhouse restaurant, which offers an authentic Icelandic
+Savor a hardy lunch at the family-run Hraunsnef farmhouse restaurant, which offers an authentic Icelandic farm-to-table experience.

 Upon arrival in Reykjavík, check in to the Hótel Borg with the afternoon at leisure to relax or explore the city for a final evening at your own pace.